jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Disposition:** Hostile
 *   **Courage:** Brave
 *   **Soul color:** Red
+*   **Intelligence:** Mortal-like

-Pulsecutters are amorphous beings of conjoined knives.
-They live in Eovumid's sphere, the Apothecary of Knives, which is an endless row of prison cells on either side.
+Pulsecutters are amorphous beings of conjoined knives standing at three feet tall.
+Their interior is a tangled web of slimy black cords joining the knives together.
+The cords are densely packed together such that they form a solid mass.
+Their exterior is completely covered in sharp knives pointed outwards.
+There is an opening in the knives and black cords to reveal two glowing red eyes, which are its only facial features.
+Pulsecutters live in Eovumid's sphere, the Apothecary of Knives, which is an endless row of prison cells on either side.
 The Pulsecutters guard the halls, and visit each of the prisoners one at a time.
-They gently cut them with their knives, slowly poisoning them to death.
+Pulsecutters gently extend one of their cords to cut the prisoners with their knives, slowly poisoning them to death.
 Cuts from their knives are not very immediately dangerous, but they inject their victims with a slow-acting poison that kills them.
 The poison also causes incredible pain to the victim.
 Each additional cut increases the potency of the poison, which reduces the time until death.
 Pulsecutter Toxin is different from Blood Monstrosity, but if a Pulsecutter cuts a Blood Monster, then there is a chance it will transmit Blood Monstrosity at the same time.

 #### Fluttermice